Restorative Justice Laws Database

 Kentucky - State/Executive Branch Budget

-(2) Restorative Justice: Included in the above General Fund (Tobacco) appropriation is $250,000 in each fiscal year to support the Restorative Justice Program administered by the Volunteers of America.
+(9) Volunteers of America–Freedom House: Included in the above General Fund appropriation is $4,000,000 in each fiscal year to support the Freedom House administered by Volunteers of America.
+Included in the above General Fund appropriation is $250,000 in each fiscal…

 Kentucky - Definitions